bytecodealliance/component-docs/component-model/src/language-support/go.md

 tinygo build -target=wasip2 -o add.wasm --wit-package docs:adder@0.1.0.wasm --wit-world adder main.go
 ```

+> **WARNING:** By default, tinygo includes all debug-related information in your .wasm file.
+That is desirable when prototyping or testing locally to obtain useful backtraces in case of errors (for example, with `wasmtime::WasmBacktraceDetails::Enable`).
+To remove debug data and optimize your binary file, build with `-no-debug`.
+The resulting .wasm file will be considerably smaller (up to 75% reduction in size).

 We now have an add component that satisfies our `adder` world, exporting the `add` function, which

 We can confirm using the `wasm-tools component wit` command: